-When you mention citrus, most people probably picture an orange.
-The orange tree is one of the most recognized citrus trees featuring a full, leafy canopy and fragrant flower display.
+Orange trees are one of the most recognized types of citrus trees featuring full, leafy canopies and fragrant flower displays.
 Best of all is the delicious fruit produced during the growing season.
-A full size trees can grow to 32 feet tall, with dwarf varieties reaching about 12 feet in height.
+A full-size tree can grow to 32 feet tall, with dwarf varieties reaching about 12 feet in height.
 Orange trees can be kept even smaller when planted in containers, which makes them great for indoor gardening as well.

 Orange trees are notable for white blooms that appear in summer followed by their famous fruit.
-Although the fruit is delicious, the plan, itself, is known to be toxic to pets.
+These trees can be planted at any time of year in warm climates, like southern Florida where they represent a major food crop.
+For cooler climates with significant seasonal variations, they grow better when planted in spring or summer which allows them to acclimate before cooler weather arrives.
+Although the fruit is delicious, the plant itself is known to be toxic to pets.

 |Common Name||Orange tree|

 |Size||30 ft. tall (full size), 12 ft. tall (dwarf), 30 ft. wide (full size), 12 ft. wide (dwarf)|

 |Toxicity||Toxic to pets|

 Orange Tree Care

 Orange trees require plenty of sunshine and warmth; key factors for producing sweeter fruit.
 They are susceptible to wind damage so some protection is needed.
 Since these trees can grow fairly large, depending on variety, space them about 20 feet apart.
 For dwarf varieties, 10 feet should be sufficient.

 Orange trees are self-fertile and do not require another orange tree to produce fruits.
 However, including more than one orange tree in your garden will attract more pollinators which can increase fruit production.